tru5tzz/group1-mock/btmesh_soc_switch_final/readme.md

+Switch node project:
-Switch node ( no low power features )
+  no low power feature
+  no set uuid
+  no